Board of Directors

 Retired Principal, Three Rivers Elementary School

-“As a former Elementary School Principal, I have seen how Character effects our relationships with others and our own success.
-Nine years ago we adopted the Character Council’s “Words of the Month” after an In-Service Program presented by Mary Russell.
+“As a former Elementary School Principal, I have seen how Character affects our relationships with others and our own success.
+Nine years ago, we adopted the Character Council’s “Words of the Month” after an In-Service Program presented by Mary Russell.

 We chose the nine words that we feel most impact our young students.
 As we have practiced these words (Kindness, Cooperation, Honesty, Respect, Compassion, Enthusiasm, Patience, Responsibility and Determination) the climate of our school has changed.
-There is a sense of Cooperation, Caring, Friendliness, a TEAM spirit and discipline referrals have decreased dramatically.
+There is a sense of Cooperation, Caring, Friendliness, a TEAM spirit, and discipline, and referrals have decreased dramatically.

 Dolores J. Lindsay